tymyrddin/purple/source/docs/distribution-networks/observable-semantics/engineering-and-change/maintenance-window-signatures.md

 werkplan details the step-by-step process and a bedieningsplan specifies the switching sequence for any de-energisation or line operation.

 The bedieningsplan is the detailed safety and operational plan for switching.
-It specifies which switches must be opened in what sequence, how the load will be transferred to alternate feeders, and which sections will be de-energised for the duration of work.
+It specifies which switches are opened in what sequence, how the load will be transferred to alternate feeders, and which sections will be de-energised for the duration of work.
 The plan is prepared in advance, reviewed and approved, and then executed step-by-step during the maintenance window.
 The Bedrijfsvoering application (the operations management system) holds the plan, and